danlopezla-create/afinate-virex/README.md

 **Routes**: `/dashboard`, `/dashboard/settings/*`, `/dashboard/projects`

-> **Note**: Dashboard pages use starter templates with sample data.
+**Important**: Dashboard pages use starter templates with sample data.
 Authentication is not included and must be implemented by the user.

 ### Content Management